DrKJeff16/project.nvim/README.md

 [Wiki](https://github.com/DrKJeff16/project.nvim/wiki) | [Contributing](./CONTRIBUTING.md) | [Roadmap/TODO](./TODO.md) | [Discussions](https://github.com/DrKJeff16/project.nvim/discussions)

-`project.nvim` is a [Neovim](https://github.com/neovim/neovim) plugin written in Lua that automatically sets the user's `cwd` in the project root, and also allows users to manage, access and selectively include their projects in a history.
+`project.nvim` is a [Neovim](https://github.com/neovim/neovim) plugin written in Lua that, under configurable conditions, automatically sets the user's `cwd` to the current project root and also allows users to manage, access and selectively include their projects in a history.

 </div>